 They are genuinely interested in being helpful, as it reinforces their belief in being caring, supportive of others, and getting emotional reinforcement from those actions.
 Most people are trying to be helpful when they share their experiences with us.
 When they give suggestions, it is because they found them beneficial, and they want us to experience positive outcomes in our life as well.

 Furthermore, think about this logically.
 Why would anyone give directions or instructions that were faulty or had no history of working?
-They would end up looking foolish and that’s not something that most people strive for in their lives.
+They would end up looking foolish, and that’s not something that most people strive for in their lives.

 If you have trouble trusting a person, then trust a process.
 The process of recovery has been around since 1939, long before most of us were born.
 The process was valid then, and it is valid now.
 Have faith in that.

-Principle: Courage: Attitude or response or mental or moral strength to venture, persevere, and withstand danger, fear, or difficulty
+5. Courage: Attitude or response or mental or moral strength to venture, persevere, and withstand danger, fear, or difficulty

 We all did incredibly risky and dangerous things in our lives to use.
-Yes, we might have experienced some fear in our actions, but we overcame that fear and participated in risky actions to get what we wanted.
+Yes, we might have experienced some fear in our actions, but we overcame that fear and participated in risky activities to get what we wanted.

-We have courage within us.
+We have the courage within us.
 We’ve just used our courage in ways that could have destroyed us; in recovery, we use this to improve our lives.
 We use our thrill-seeking, risk-taking attitudes in a positive way – we trust others, sharing our problems with them and listening to and following through on their solutions.

-We’re used to putting on the brave face, or numbed our fears and did what we needed to do to facilitate our use.
+We’re used to putting on the brave face, or numbed our fears and did what we needed to do to use.
 That brave face serves us in our recovery, too.
 When we face our fears and do the right thing, the positive outcomes encourage us to continue trusting others and making changes.

-Principle: Integrity: The quality or state of being whole or complete, entirety, undivided and honest
+6. Integrity: The quality or state of being whole or complete, entirety, undivided and honest

 Most of us lied in our use; we were untrustworthy.
 We didn’t keep promises, and people could not depend on us to follow through with commitments.
-Learning to act in a consistent, reliable and dependable manner takes effort.
+Learning to act in a consistent, reliable and dependable way takes an effort.
 But we will show people that we’ve changed and have integrity in our lives when we keep promises, show up when we said we would, or give time and attention to someone who needs us.

 We can set goals for ourselves and work towards integrating better qualities into our make-up.
-If these goals include a new set of values and beliefs then when we accomplish them, we are becoming better people and can experience a feeling of pride.
+If these goals include a new set of values and beliefs, then when we carry them out, we are becoming better people and can experience a feeling of pride.

 However, if we are willing to put our fears and doubts aside and comply with the recommendations and instructions, we see that this willingness translates into better results.
 Willingness means that we have an interest in exploring solutions that will promote our recovery.

 Humility is the opposite of arrogance, thinking that we are the best, know it all, or are above others.
-When we are genuinely humble, we realize that although we may be good at some things, we are not good at others.
+When we are genuinely humble, we realize that although we are good at some things, we are not good at others.
 It is a perspective about ourselves that allows for accomplishments, as well as the lack of them.

-Humility will also allow others to see us as approachable, as most people do not want to ask the “know it all”.
+Humility will also allow others to see us as approachable, as most people do not want to ask the “know it all.”
 However, they will ask the person who recognizes their strengths and limitations.

-Principle: Justice: Quality of righteousness, honest and fair, doing something in a manner worthy of one’s abilities
+9. Justice: Quality of righteousness, honest and fair, doing something in a manner worthy of one’s abilities

 We are fair in placing the responsibility of our life exactly where it belongs, squarely on our shoulders, not blaming and projecting our faults onto others.